Bonjour! Parelez Vous Anglais?

 I also visited the food capital of France ‘Lyon’ which is also the third-largest city in France.
 Lyon too has many tourist sites to offer but is more popular for its culinary tourism and if you are a big-time foodie you should definitely visit this city when you are in France.

 I know people often get into a dilemma of choosing between a mountain and a beach destination so I can advise you here as well as I visited both kinds of places there and the best part is that these places are not very far from each other.

-I visited the Cote d’Azur (Blue Coast) region of France, cities of Nice, Cannes and Monte Carlo is located in this region and if you are a beach lover you’ll be stunned by the serene beaches of this place and since this region is very close to Italy you can get to experience a bit of Italian touch to things especially food.
+I visited the Cote d’Azur (Blue Coast) region of France, cities of Nice, Cannes and Monte Carlo are located in this region and if you are a beach lover you’ll be stunned by the serene beaches of this place and since this region is very close to Italy you can get to experience a bit of Italian touch to things, especially food.

 Coming to the mountain area, I visited Chamonix and I would highly recommend this place, it’s a small hill resort town which is located very close to Geneva in Switzerland but is actually in France and can be reached easily from Paris Nice or Lyon.
-It is home to the highest peak of Europe, Mt.
-Blanc and is very popular among adventure sports lover.
+It is home to the highest peak in Europe, Mt.
+Blanc and is very popular among adventure sports lovers.

 Voila!
 So, the bottom line is France has got something for everyone and if you ever visit this country it won’t disappoint you.
 Remember, Paris is always a good idea.